marcgg/marcgg.github.com/_posts/2016-03-01-vimrc-example.md

 	let mapleader=","

+_Note that mapping it to `,` removes a feature from Vim that can be useful and that some people prefere remapping it to `space` instead._

 ### Reload Vim Config Without Having To Restart Editor

 Every time you edit your `.vimrc` file, if you want to see the changes you have to close & open it again or [source][11] the `.vimrc` file manually.
 It's a pain, so let's map some keys to do it automatically: